 In order to subscribe for the Interests, a Subscriber must complete, execute and deliver to the Company (1) the Subscription Agreement in the form attached hereto as Exhibits "A", (2) the Accredited Investor Verification Process described at Exhibit "B" hereto, (3) a joinder to the Operating Agreement in the form annexed hereto as Exhibit "C", (4) a Form W-9 - Request For Taxpayer Identification Number and Certification, (5) any opt out election in the Privacy Notice annexed hereto as Exhibit "G", and (6) an electronic banking transfer or check made payable to Reliant Income Fund, LLC in the amount of the purchase price of the Interests.
+The Privacy Notice may be updated from time to time.
+Upon any election to change the Privacy Notice, the Company shall provide notice to you in accordance with applicable law.

-The Company may take up to 21 calendar days from the date it receives all of these documents to process a subscription and commence a Subscriber's investment.
+The Company may take up to twenty-one (21) calendar days from the date it receives all of these documents to process a subscription and commence a Subscriber's investment.
 A Subscriber's Operating Preferred Return will not begin to accrue until the date that the Company completes processing the Subscriber's documentation and accepts the subscription.